 Eighteen months later, H and W sought dissolution of marriage.
 H asked the court to void the fifth addendum because he did not have seven days between the time of representation and execution and the agreement was thus involuntary per §1615(c)(2).
 The trial court ruled in H’s favor, finding that the requirements of §1615(c) were mandatory and the addendum was thus invalid.
 W appealed and the appellate court reversed.
 In its decision, the court could not determine from the text of the statute alone whether the seven-day rule was confined to unrepresented parties.
 Therefore, the court looked to the legislative history of §1615 and found that the legislature was concerned with situations where one party was not represented by counsel, not where counsel has been present from the start.
 The appellate court thus held that both the premarital agreement and the addendum were enforceable against H where he was represented by counsel throughout the premarital agreement process.

-The Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri have decades of experience handling premarital agreements.
-If you are contemplating marriage, please contact the Certified Family Law Specialists* at Lonich Patton Ehrlich Policastri, who can provide you with an in depth analysis of your issues.
+The Certified Family Law Specialists* at Lonich Patton Erlich Policastri have decades of experience handling premarital agreements.
+If you are contemplating marriage, please contact the Certified Family Law Specialists* at Lonich Patton Erlich Policastri, who can provide you with an in depth analysis of your issues.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.

 *Certified Family Law Specialist, The State Bar of California Board of Legal Specialization